clragon/GradeCalc/README.md

 - The CLI class which makes the Table class available to the user on terminal level.

 ### Notice
 The Table class is written for the grade system used in Switzerland.

-Therefore this project will probably not be useful to you.
-Feel free to clone it or use my code otherwhise under the license provided.
+Therefore this project will probably not be useful to you, but feel free to clone it or use my code otherwhise under the license provided.